hauntsaninja/pyp/README.md

 ## Related projects

-### [Pyed Piper](https://code.google.com/archive/p/pyp/) aka  Python Power at the Prompt
+### [Pyed Piper](https://github.com/thepyedpiper/pyp) aka  Python Power at the Prompt

-pyp takes inspiration (and the command name!) from here.
+pypyp takes inspiration (and the command name!) from here.

-However, Pyed Piper appears to be unmaintained, Python 2 only, and further away from Python syntax than pyp aims to be.
-Github mirror [here](https://github.com/yuvadm/pyp/).
+Pyed Piper [had been dead and Python 2 only](https://code.google.com/archive/p/pyp/) for a decade when pypyp was written; it appears it's recently been resurrected.
+Pyed Piper is further away from normal Python syntax and APIs than pypyp aims to be.
+In particular, Pyed Piper has an emphasis on piping within Python similar to the way you can combine `pypyp` with `pipetools` in the configuration example above.

 ### [Pyped](https://github.com/ksamuel/Pyped)